 When you grow Moringa as a tree, you let it get big, if given enough water and nutrients, Moringa can grow up to 15 feet in one season.
 Needless to say over time Moringa trees can grow very tall, making it hard to access the leaves and seed pods, when left on its own to grow.
 That is why it’s important to consider pruning them to a reasonable height and keeping them there throughout their lives, to make reaching leaves and seeds easier.

 Many people in third world countries are being taught to grow one tree for seeds, and several intensive beds for leaves.
 Intensive beds are how I like to grow Moringa, I plant up to 50 seeds in a 4×8 bed and prune them back to one foot every time they grow out to 3 or 4 feet high.
 Growing in beds this way is great for growing Moringa leaves, but they will never produce seeds, because of the constant pruning.
 That is why many are being taught to grow one tree for seeds, and several beds for leaves…

 If you have limited growing space you can grow Moringa trees in your landscape as a shrub.
-All you have to do it plant the area you want your shrub to grow with lots of Moringa seeds and when they get to your desired height keep them pruned.
+All you have to do is plant the area you want your shrub to grow with lots of Moringa seeds and when they get to your desired height keep them pruned.
 The trick is to grow many Moringa trees in a small space and keep them pruned back.

-Growing Moringa Indoors
+How To Grow Moringa Indoors

 If you live in a cold or cooler climate you may want to grow Moringa in a warm area indoors, in Pots or in a Greenhouse if you have one.
 So that you can regulate your Moringas growing temperature.

-Moringa is a heat loving tree and will go dormant when the weather turns cold, I have noticed that they don’t grow much when we get below 40 degrees here.
+Moringa is a heat-loving tree and will go dormant when the weather turns cold, I have noticed that they don’t grow much when we get below 40 degrees here.

-Growing Moringa In A Greenhouse
+How To Grow Moringa In A Greenhouse

 I don’t have much experience growing Moringa in a Greenhouse environment.